North faces in the Jungle are exceptionally colorf...

 Satellite topo of the area Submitted By: Roy Suggett on May 27, 2012

-Photos of Jungle, on the Aquarius Plateau Slideshow
+News and Events For Jungle, on the Aquarius Plateau

 The Jungle rocks!
 Approach from parking area is short and sweet, rock quality is excellent, and the routes are superb - well deserving of those stars on the ratings.
 This place is a gem, well worth going out of your way to investigate.
 Beautiful setting, no crowds, some terrific established routes and the potential to put up additional ones.
 Be kind to this place, it deserves it!